oudeismetis/oudeis/content/projects/thanos.md

 Most of these challenges have been met.
 Myself and another teammate got our HAM radio licenses.
 We've built and tested a working APRS transmitter.
 We've done a lot of research on launch locations, times, etc.
-Just need to wait for better high altitude winds for a better weekend launch (Summer 2019?)
+Just need to wait for better high altitude winds for a better weekend launch (Summer 2020?)
-The do a final "dress rehearsal" before launch date.
+Then do a final "dress rehearsal" before launch date.

 #### Abandoned Ideas
 None so far.
 We've kept the project rather MVP.